haberdashPI/vscode-master-key/notes.md

 release 0.2.0 onwards

+plan:
+add comment sections that will get rendered via markdown (use a simple line filter approach to generated this document) the interleaved toml will need to get parsed and turned into a table

+NOTE: by default the bindings don't get displayed, you have to explicitly indicate that a section includes bindings I think... (or we could have a hideInDocs = true field and show by default)

 at the end of this milestone I have documentation sufficient for releasing the extension in the vscode and vscodium stores